 As insurance companies are quick to deny coverage if there’s a hint of responsibility on your behalf, it’s advised to never admit fault to law enforcement, the other driver, or bystanders at the scene, as this seemingly-minor statement could be held against you later on.
 Rather, if the crash resulted in significant damage, seek out legal representation.

 Trantolo & Trantolo, with a history of representing motorcyclists in court, takes on these and other motor vehicle claims.
-Contact any of our Connecticut locations to speak with an experienced attorney.
+Contact any of our Connecticut locations to speak with a Connecticut motorcycle accident lawyer.